kevingonzalez7997/Deploy_1.1/README.md

 It seemed like a file wasn't found in test_app.py
 <br>Open test_app.py to see what it is doing
 <br><b>"from application import app"</b> is another hint
-<br> lastly compared working V1 to V1.1 and we can clearly see that app.py should be application.py
+<br> Lastly compared working V1 to V1.1 and we can clearly see that app.py should be application.py
-<br>rename and restest
+<br> Rename and restest
 <br><br>
 If test runs are successful you can run in AWS
 <h2>AWS</h2>